seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab01-Design-a-Governance-Solution/LabExercise-2.md

 ## Instructions

-### Exercise 2
+## Exercise 2: Assign policies and governance to management groups

-#### Task 1: Assign policies and governance to management groups
+### Task 1: Enforce tagging via an Azure policy

-The first step in enforcing Azure Policy compliance is to assign a policy definition.
-A policy definition specifies how a policy is enforced and what effect it has.
-In this task, use the built-in policy definition Inherit a tag from the resource group if missing to add the specified tag and its value from the parent resource group to new or updated resources that are missing the tag.
+In this task, you will assign the built-in *Require a tag and its value on resources* policy to the resource group.

 #### Pre-requisites for this task